What is the MIRR Function?

 The MIRR function uses the following arguments:

-- Values (required argument) – It is an array or a reference to cells that contain numbers.
-The numbers are series of payments and income that incur negative values.
+- Values (required argument) – This is an array or a reference to cells that contain numbers.
+The numbers are a series of payments and income that incur negative values.
 Payments are represented by negative values and income by positive values.

-- Finance_rate (required argument) – It is the interest rate that we pay on the money that was used in the cash flows.
+- Finance_rate (required argument) – The interest rate that is paid on the money that was used in the cash flows.

 - Reinvest_rate (required argument) – It is the interest that we receive on the cash flows as we reinvest them.

 Notes on the arguments: